Skasselbard/NixOs-ClusterConfig/README.md

 - extendable setup phase (with scripts and files)
 - Maybe coming: print a configuration summary (e.g. for the ip configuration)

+# Known Issues

+- partially formatted EFI host does not boot into the mini system after installation
+  - this apparently happens for when I am testing around with formatting and skip the formatting step for an installation after a reboot
+  - reformatting (partially) and reinstalling the mini system without a reboot avoids this issue for me